How does the Lifetime Income Fund work?

 On top of that, your retirement income is insured so that it lasts as long as you do.
 You don’t need to worry about stock market crashes or low interest rates affecting it.

-Investment returns from the Fund are added to your account whilst fees, tax, lifetime income insurance premiums and your fortnightly (or four weekly) retirement income payments are deducted.
+Investment returns from the Fund are added to your account whilst fees, tax, lifetime income insurance premiums and your fortnightly retirement income payments are deducted.
+We pay tax on your behalf at your normal PIR tax rate.

 Even if your regular retirement income payments deplete your savings in the Fund, it doesn’t mean you’ll run out of income.